-Assumption: The optimistic locking field is of type Date and is named "N_Last_Updt"
+Assumption: The optimistic locking field is of type Date and is named "N\Last\Updt"

 Client Components Server Components Read Access Store N_Last_Updt value in the business object for use in possible updates or deletes.
 Retrieve data (Always including N_Last_Updt field).
-SELECT Id, FirstName, N_Last_Updt FROM Customer WHERE id = 10: Inserts Normal Dim lCurrTS As Double lCurrTS = GetTimeStamp INSERT INTO Customer (Id, FirstName, N_Last_Updt) VALUES (1, "Rick", lCurrTS); Return new timestamp (ICurrTS) as well as new Id Updates Pass previously read timestamp to identify whether row was modified.
-This is in addition to a unique identifier and whatever data needs to be updated.
-Handle exception if record has been previously modified.
-Notify user of conflict.
+SELECT Id, FirstName, N_Last_Updt FROM Customer NT.
+I WHERE id = 10; Inserts Normal Dim lCurrTS As Double lCurrTS = GetTimeStamp INSERT INTO Customer (Id, FirstName, N_Last_Updt) VALUES (1, "Rick", lCurrTS); Return new timestamp (lCurrTS) as well as new Id Updates Pass previously read timestamp to Dim lCurrTS As Double identify whether row was modified. lCurrTS = GetTimeStamp This is in addition to a unique identifier UPDATE Customer and whatever data needs to be updated.
+SET firstName = "Richard", Handle exception if record has been $N\Last\Updt = lCurrTS$ previously modified.
+WHERE $id = 1$ Notify user of conflict.
+AND LastUpdate = lastReadTimestamp; Rollback any changes.
+If no rows are affected, handle and propagate error back out to the client.
+Return new timestamp (ICurrTS) Deletes Pass previously read timestamp to DELETE Customer Defetes identify whether row was modified.
+WHERE id = 1 This is in addition to a unique identifier AND N_Last_Updt = lastReadTimestamp; Handle exception if record has been If no rows are affected, handle and propagate error back previously modified. out to the client.
+Notify user of conflict. out to the enent.
 Rollback any changes.
-The second secon Deletes Pass previously read timestamp to identify whether row was modified.
-This is in addition to a unique identifier Handle exception if record has been previously modified.
-Notify user of conflict.
-Rollback any changes.
-DELETE Customer WHERE id = 1 AND N_Last_Updt = lastReadTimestamp; If no rows are affected, handle and propagate error back out to the client.
+Konoack any changes.